imm-real/character_ai_selfbot/README.md

 4. Run 'npm install' and wait until it installs

+# HOW TO RUN AND CONFIGURE

+To configure selfbot edit config.json and don't remove Quotes

-5. To run it double click start.bat
+To run selfbot Double click start.bat